liferay/liferay-docs/distribute/publish/articles/01-publishing-your-app/02-preparing-your-app.markdown

 ![Figure 1: Check out how good your app can look on the Markeplace.](../../images/dev-portal-app-metadata-guidelines.png)

-You'll want to think of a good name and description of your app. if you haven't already done so. take some screenshots, design an icon, and create a web site for your app.
-The table below, can help guide you address the Marketplace app metadata requirements and produce an appealing advertisement for your app.
+You'll want to think of a good name and description of your app.
+If you haven't already done so, take some screenshots, design an icon, and create a website for your app.
+The table below can help guide you address the Marketplace app metadata requirements and produce an appealing advertisement for your app.

 **Marketplace App Metadata Guidelines:**